jbossios/two-sample-chi-square-test-in-python/README.md

 ## Extra

+If you wish to know how to implement a two-sample t-test in Python, check out [this example](https://github.com/jbossios/two-sample-t-test-in-python).

 If you wish to learn how to perform a data analysis in Python, check out my free course [here](https://github.com/jbossios/python-tutorial).